shundhammer/huha-linux-tips/doc/suse-alp-tips.md

 as root, or log in via `ssh` as a normal user (which you _should_ really create during installation) and then use `su`.

+Notice that you can also use a root shell in Cockpit in the "Terminal" tab.

 ## Console Keyboard Layout